Stelank05/QuizGameV3/README.md

 # QuizGameV3

 So I may've started this in December, maybe January, but I've had to deal with Assignments, other Things I like working on, my oversized Garden, and sleeping.
 That is an incomplete list.<br/>
-Anyway, now it's July, and everything but the stuff relating to doing a Quiz and Answering Questions exists and works, mostly.
+Anyway, now it's July, and everything but the stuff relating to doing a Quiz and Answering Questions exists and works, mostly.<br/>
+(I've also decided that I can make this in a different, better way, that I'll do after I've finished this version so that I have a basis to work off for that)

 ---